Waterproof Eyeliner for Waterline: The Ultimate Guide

 Common Waterproof Eyeliner Mistakes to Avoid on Your Waterline

 Even seasoned makeup enthusiasts can make errors.
-Here are some common pitfalls to sidestep when working with waterproof eyeliner for waterline:
+Here are some common pitfalls to sidestep when working with waterproof eyeliner for the waterline:

 • Using Non-Waterproof Formulas: As discussed, regular eyeliner simply won’t last on the waterline, leading to inevitable smudging and fading.